v-sbradley/bacx-pr/topics/rn-topics.md

 - Features removed

 Feature column:
-- Put the name of the feature
+- Enter the name of the feature
-- When possible, make the name a link to the topic about the feature
+- When possible, link the feature name to the feature topic

-Change and Additional info columns:
+Feature description changed table:
-- Put a concise description that describes the nature of the change and uses the same wording as other Change and Additional info columns.
+- Enter a concise description of the nature of the change and use the same wording as in other Feature description changed columns.

 Date changed, Date added, and Date removed columns:
-- Put the month and day you made the change in the Release Notes.
+- Enter the month and day you made the change in the release plans.
 Example: September 24

-## Overview topics
-It's important to write a strong overview that outlines all the investments for the product area you are covering, and to group those investments by themes.
-More guidance coming soon...

 ## Topic metadata

+For content developed in **wave 2 or later**, the tool creates metadata based on your entries in the tool's fields.

+If you are working on content in the **April '19** release notes, you might need to add to or update the topic metadata.
+Follow these guidelines:

-- author- PM’s GitHub user name
+- author - PM’s GitHub user name
 - ms.author - PM alias
 - ms.reviewer – CP owner alias
 - ms.manager – not needed.
 Don’t use.
 - description – Write a good description loaded with keywords.
 Minimum 75, max 300 characters including spaces.
 Per APEX, displays on the search page inline with the article date stamp.
-If your intro para describes your article's intent, you can use it here edited for length.
+If your intro paragraph describes your article's intent, you can use it here edited for length.
-- title (page title) - This is the page title that will appear in search results and if a users hovers their mouse over the browser tab.
+- title (page title) - This is the page title that will appear in search results and if a user hovers their mouse over the browser tab.
 This should be similar to the H1 heading in the topic, but not the same per SEO instructions.
 Goal is for page titles to be 59 char or less, including spaces.
 - ms.type – For almost all topics, use the topic type “article”.
-Exceptions: overviews use “overview” and planned-features uses “summary”.
+Exceptions: overviews use “overview” and planned features use “summary”.
 - ms.date – 01/21/2019 (always use mm/dd/yyyy format)
 - ms.service – business-applications
-- ms.assetid: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx (this is needed only for topics generated with the Flow/PA authoring tool, and not for topics authored directly in GitHub.)
+- ms.assetid: not needed for topics authored directly in GitHub.